StarStruck (Philippine TV program): Season 5

 The fifth season of StarStruck, also known as StarStruck V premiered on November 15, 2009.
 Hosted by Raymond Gutierrez, Carla Abellana and Dennis Trillo.
-Carla Abellana replaced Jolina Magdangal for this season, while Dennis Trillo replaced Dingdong Dantes, as the latter replaced Richard Gomez, who will run as representative of the 4th district of the Province of Leyte as host of the game show Family Feud.
+Carla Abellana replaced Jolina Magdangal for this season, while Dennis Trillo replaced Dingdong Dantes, as the latter replaced Richard Gomez.

-Major changes happened on the show.
 The regular daily show became a daily update show that focused on the lives of the contestants and their activities and tests on the show.
 It was hosted by the show's the segment hosts are StarStruck graduates with Mark Herras, LJ Reyes, Arci Muñoz and Paulo Avelino.
 They serve as StarStruck Shoutout, who is tasked to join the hopefuls as they go through every phase of the competition, it premiered on November 15, 2009.
 The council was composed of Lolit Solis, Floy Quintos and Iza Calzado act as the members of the council.
 Sunshine Dizon, was first reported to be part of the council in the place of Iza Calzado but had to turn down the offer due to health problems.

 The five mentors were from the Acting mentor; Gina Alajar, Dance mentor; Douglas Nierras, Singing mentor; Jai Sabas-Aracama, Grooming and Make-up mentor; Barbi Chan and the Image mentor; Abbygale Arrenas de Leon.
 Also featured many fives: The Factor V, The V Mentors, The V Hosts together with Dingdong Dantes and Nancy Castiglione in the Final Judgment day, The Final V, and a 5 million dollars’ worth of prizes for the Ultimate Survivors.
 The season ended with 99 episodes on February 21, 2010.